indiana-university/rivet-docs/content/components/page-content/step-indicator.md

 The step indicator is new as of `1.6.0`.
 If you need help updating to `1.6.0`, see our [instructions for updating Rivet](/components/#updating-the-rivet-npm-package").
 {{< /alert >}}

+Use the step indicator component to help users keep track of their progress in a multi-step process, such as an application form.

 ## Basic step indicator

 {{< example lang="html" >}}<ol class="rvt-steps">